-Thursdays at 10am – Have you always thought about learning Hebrew?
+Thursdays at 10 am – Have you always thought about learning Hebrew?
 Do you wish you could follow along with the prayers, or wish you could help your kids as they prepare for their B’nei Mitzvah, or hope to read the signs when you go to Israel?
 Well now’s the time learn!
-Nili Ionascu will once again start a weekday beginning Hebrew.
+Nili Ionascu offers a weekday beginning Hebrew.
 If you have any doubts about how much fun and how easy it is to learn, just ask her very enthusiastic students from last year’s class!
 Interested?

-Fridays 10:00-11:30am Share a morning of study and exploration of the weekly parashah, from the woman’s perspective!
-This year we have also been studying Pirkei Avot: The Ethics of the Fathers.
+Fridays 10:00-11:30 am Share a morning of study and exploration of the weekly parashah, from the woman’s perspective!
 Learn how to incorporate the teaching from the Torah into your everyday life.
 No experience necessary, the only requirement is an eagerness to learn and discover the treasures of Torah.
 Participants may take turns leading the discussion and providing a light breakfast for the group.
 New participants are always welcome and encouraged to join in.

 Please join us during Kiddush each Shabbat, as we gather in the social hall, enjoy dessert, and chat about a few chapters from Tanakh, the Jewish Bible.
 We are following an on-line program called 929.org (named for the 929 chapters in Tanakh), which provides the weekly text as well as helpful essays and podcasts.
 The chapters are not long, and the short commentaries come from a variety of perspectives, some more traditional, some less so.
 Choose what you find interesting and bring it to the group to discuss.
 Whether you have read all, some, or none of the chapters we will be studying together, and whether or not you have read or listened to the commentaries, please join us for lively and friendly conversation.
 All are welcome.